Biden decides to stick with Aug. 31 final pullout from Kabul

 .The Washington Post first reported Burns' meeting.
 The U.S. official later confirmed the meeting for the AP.

 A 2020 deal struck by President Donald Trump and the Taliban initially set a May deadline for U.S. troops to fully withdraw from Afghanistan, after nearly 20 years of war there.
 Biden extended the deadline to Aug.
-31, but is adamant he, too, wants to end the U.S. military role in Afghanistan, and is rejecting criticism over the Taliban's sudden conquest of the country this month and the collapse of the U.S.-backed government and military.
+31 but is adamant he, too, wants to end the U.S. military role in Afghanistan, and he is rejecting criticism following the Taliban's sudden conquest of the country this month and the collapse of the U.S.-backed government and military.

-The U.S. risks renewed attacks by the Taliban if its forces stay past the Aug.
-31 deadline.

-The senior U.S. military commander at the Kabul airport, Rear Adm.
-Peter Vasely, has been communicating daily with Taliban commanders in an effort to facilitate the evacuation, but the last known contact between the military and Baradar was when Gen. Mark Milley, chairman of the Joint Chiefs of Staff, flew to Doha, Qatar, to meet with him and other Taliban officials last December.

 With access to the airport still dangerous, U.S. helicopter crews have been carrying out sorties beyond the airport walls to retrieve evacuees, including 16 Americans on Monday.